UK welcomes fall of Assad’s ‘barbaric regime’, says Starmer amid calls for peace

 Dame Priti said the Government should look at a review of the “security and defence implications as well as the terrorist risks”, adding: “They will have to now assess the threat that HTS poses, immediately for our own interests, as well as for Syria’s interests and the wider region.”

-Amnesty International, meanwhile, called for the UK to assist in “launching universal jurisdiction cases against suspected perpetrators” of human rights abuses in Syria.
+Meanwhile, Amnesty International called for the UK to assist in “launching universal jurisdiction cases against suspected perpetrators” of human rights abuses in Syria.